Brallen/status-dot/README.md

 ## What is this?

-This is a simple program that when running `status-dot show` in a command line puts a little dot in the menu bar in MacOS.
+This is a simple program that puts a dot in the MacOS menu bar when running `status-dot show` in a command line.

-I did this so I could have an easy way to see if claude code needed attnetion but wasn't as distracting as a noise or system notification.
+I did this so I could have an easy way to see if claude code needed attention but wasn't as distracting as a noise or system notification.

 The available commands:
 `status-dot show`: Show the dot